rust-lang/book/second-edition/src/ch03-02-data-types.md

 ##### Invalid Array Element Access

-What happens if we try to access an element of an array that is past the end of the array?
-Say we change the example to the following:
+What happens if you try to access an element of an array that is past the end of the array?
+Say you change the example to the following code, which will compile but exit with an error when it runs:

 <span class="filename">Filename: src/main.rs</span>